TaejahBevelle/TaejahBevelle/README.md

 ### Hi, Im Taejah  👋

-QA Engineer based in NY sharing my journey and learnings in tech<br/>
+👩🏾‍💻 QA Engineer based in NY sharing my journey and learnings in tech<br/>
-Studied Quality Assurance Engineering at TripleTen<br/>
+👩🏽‍🏫Studied Quality Assurance Engineering at TripleTen<br/>
-When im not finding Bugs in software, Im squashing Bugs in the garden<br/>
+When im not finding Bugs 🪲 in software, Im squashing Bugs in the garden 👩🏾‍🌾 <br/>